All Episodes

 So he's a huge help to McCain in every conceivable way.

-The secrets getting out.
+The secret's getting out.

 You just execute it.

-You I gotta come up with another marketing plan here to stay a couple steps ahead of the game.
+Now, I've got to come up with another marketing plan here to stay a couple steps ahead of the game.

-They had this exchange about Moi.
+They had this exchange about Moong.

-It would destroy the Republican Party if McCain's the nominee.
+He would destroy the Republican Party if McCain's the nominee.

 Now that McCain essentially is the nominee, here's what Rush Limbaugh is saying, which I don't buy for a second.